nextfoam/baram-pages-renewal/docs/flow_tutorial/subsonic.en.md

 In this example, we'll change the settings as shown below.

-+ Pressure-Velocity Coupling : SIMPLEC
++ Pressure-Velocity Coupling : SIMPLE

 + Discretization Schemes
     + Pressure : Momentum Weighted Reconstruct